 - How should combinations of education, technology, incentives, feedback and decision structure be used to help residential and small commercial customers make smarter, better informed choices?
 What steps are underway to identify the best combinations for different segments of the residential and commercial market?

 - Are education or communications campaigns necessary to inform customers prior to deploying smart grid applications?
 If so, what would these campaigns look like and who should deploy them?
 Which related education or public relations campaigns might be attractive models?

 - What should federal and state energy policymakers know about social norms (e.g. the use of feedback that compares a customers' use to his neighbors) and habit formation?
 What are the important lessons from efforts to persuade people to recycle or engage in other environmentally friendly activity?
-What are the implications of these insights for determining which tasks are best automated and which should be subject to consumer control?
+What are the implications of these Start Printed Page 57009insights for determining which tasks are best automated and which should be subject to consumer control?
 When is it appropriate to use social norm based tools?

 - How should insights about consumer decision-making be incorporated into federal-state collaborative efforts such as the Federal Energy Regulatory Commission's (FERC) National Action Plan on Demand Response?

 Interaction With Large Commercial and Industrial Customers

 Large commercial and industrial customers behave differently than residential consumers and small businesses.
 They regularly use sophisticated strategies to maximize their energy efficiency, to save money and to assure reliable business operations.
 Indeed, some already are or others are seeking to participate directly in wholesale energy and ancillary services markets.
 Please identify benefits from, and challenges to, smart grid deployment that might be unique to this part of the market and lessons that can be carried over to the residential and small business market.
 Please identify unmet smart grid infrastructure or policy needs for large customers.